-- In drippings in pot, add onion, potatoes, and celery and cook for 3-4 minutes.
-Add fish stock and bring to a boil; reduce heat, cover, and simmer for 8-10 minutes until potatoes are tender.
+In the drippings in the pot, add the onion, potatoes, and celery and cook for 3 to 4 minutes.
+Add the fish stock and bring to a boil; reduce the heat, cover, and simmer for 8 to 10 minutes, until the potatoes are tender.

-- In a medium bowl, combine flour, marjoram, pepper, and milk and mix with wire whisk until blended.
-Add to pot along with drained corn and bring to a simmer.
-Cook over medium heat for 12 minutes, stirring often until soup has thickened and vegetables are tender.
+In a medium bowl, combine the flour, marjoram, pepper, and milk and mix with wire whisk until blended.
+Add to the pot along with the drained corn and bring to a simmer.
+Cook over medium heat for 12 minutes, stirring often until the soup has thickened and the vegetables are tender.

-- Add cooked scallops and simmer for 3-4 minutes until scallops are thoroughly heated.
+Add the cooked scallops and simmer for 3 to 4 minutes until the scallops are thoroughly heated.